• Skip to primary navigation

 Cut the onion in half and remove the peel.
 Take 7 Cloves and remove the tops, the small ball that is attached.
 The flavor profile from the tops is too strong of a flavor.
 (I learned that one in culinary school, and it holds true.)

-Next, place the onion in the sauce and cover to infuse flavor.
+Next, place the onion in the sauce and cover it to infuse the flavor.
 The “Timing” is right after you finish stirring in the second edition of Milk and reach a soft boil.
 Turn off the heat before adding the Onion, then cover and wait around 5 minutes.

 Take a taste.
-If you’re happy great.
+If you’re happy, great.
 If not, allow more time to impart flavor.
 If the sauce tries to thicken too much, add a little bit more milk to thin the sauce out.
-Season with salt to taste. add a small pinch.
+Season with salt to taste.
+Add a small pinch.

 Building The Potato Au Gratin